cirruslabs/tart/docs/licensing.md

 Both [Tart Virtualization](https://github.com/cirruslabs/tart) and **Orchard Orchestration** (coming soon) are licensed under [Fair Source 100 License](https://fair.io/).
 Usage on personal computers including personal workstations is royalty-free, but organizations that exceed a certain number of server installations utilizing 100 CPU cores will be required to obtain a paid sponsorship.

+??? note "Performance and Efficiency Cores"
+    The virtual CPU cores in Tart VMs do not differentiate between the high-performance  and high-efficient cores of the host CPU.
+Instead, Tart VMs automatically alternate between these types of cores depending on the workload being executed within the virtual machines.
+As a result, both performance and energy-efficient cores of the host CPU are treated equally in terms of licensing.

 # Sponsorships